IanToujou/Project-Atlas-Docs/Writerside/topics/Configuration.md

     will be done directly on the memory, instead of resorting to config files or databases.
 This increases the performance, a lot.
 </tab>
 <tab title="Database (Long-Term)">
-    The long term database, either a real database like MySQL or a simple .yml file, is never actually used to directly write data on.
+    The long-term database, either a real database like MySQL or a simple .yml file, is never actually used to directly write data on.
 HyperSpecies will load all the necessary data into the in-memory database when the server starts.
 Furthermore, whenever a new player joins, their data will also be fetched from the long-term storage and saved into the in-memory database, if data is present.<br/>Additionally, this data will be saved periodically, when a player quits, or when the server is shutting down.